MarcoBuarque/learn-solidity-presentations/1b-storage-variables/presentation.md

 - 🔢 solidity stores variables contiguously (`0x0`, `0x1`, etc...)
 - 💸 reading/writing to storage is relatively super expensive to other opcodes
 - 🎒 variables can be packed together, automatically or manually

+Os valores pagos para o armazenamento ou para a leitura dependem de alguns fatores:
+- A quantidade de slots que um dado usa (int256 = 1 slot, array = vários slots)
+- "Dirty" vs. "clean" slot - changing a slot that has not yet been changed within the current execution context is more costly than changing a slot that has already been changed
+// SSTORE - store to some storage location
+// SLOAD - read from some storage location